-When people buy 100 shares of Facebook, they don't automatically assume that it will go bankrupt.
+When people buy 100 shares of Amazon, they don't automatically assume that it will go bankrupt.

 When selling puts, I prefer two specific options trading strategies:

-Selling options is much less risky than buying stocks.
+Selling options is less risky than buying stocks.
 Those who claim otherwise are likely not profitable traders

 Remember that 1 contract equals 100 shares, so for every contract we sell, we’ll receive $200 (1 contract x $2 credit / share).